 Table \ref{add_qaly} presents the {\em additional QALY} gained by using drones instead of ambulances for the survival functions \cite{Bandara:2014}, \cite{DEMAIO}, and \cite{Chanta2014} (see Table \ref{survival}).
-The additional QALY attributable to the drone network for the overdose-associated OHCAs in Virginia Beach over one year is very high, varying between 135 and 287 years among the three survival functions.
+The additional QALY attributable to the drone network for the overdose-associated OHCAs in Virginia Beach over one year is very high, varying between \ML{143 and 279} years among the three survival functions.

 A drone and the accompanying DB are estimated to cost $\$15,000$, to have a four-year lifespan, and to have an annual maintenance cost of $\$3,000$ \cite{BogleQALY}.
 Using these statistics (see Table \ref{dronecost} in Appendix \ref{DATA-COST}), the total discounted costs of the eleven drones used in the base scenario amount to $\$287,664$ (i.e., using a 3\% discount rate for the annual maintenance cost) and the drone-based network allows a reduction in the average response time of about 7 minutes and 16 seconds as compared to the ambulance network.